 - 4.3-inch sunlight-readable display screen

-The Garmin Striker Plus 4 is a fish finder with quite a memory.
+The Garmin Striker Plus 4 is a fish finder with quite a memory, making it one of the best GPS for kayak fishing.
 It has a comprehensive contouring system that can store millions of square footage of contour mapping at 1-foot intervals.
-It also has a rather handy 4.3-inch screen that is comfortably visible on a stand.
+It also has a rather handy 4.3-inch screen comfortably visible on a stand.

 The GPS on this device can store different waypoints and routes to and from your destination, making it easier to locate your favorite fishing spot.
 You can also monitor your kayak’s speed with this device if you don’t want to overshoot your target area.